 1. Great Taste Trail

-This is the perfect trail for those looking to make the most of the Nelson Tasman region with scenic views of Tasman Bay, the Waimerea Estuary and the Western Ranges.
+Named for its route through the fertile lands of vineyards and orchards, along with its artisanry delights, the Great Taste Trail is a must for any foodie.
+The trail is perfect for those looking to make the most of the sunny Nelson Tasman region with scenic views of Tasman Bay, the Waimea Estuary and the Western Ranges.
 On the other hand, riders looking for a tough challenge should look to the Coppermine Trail in the same area.
-Cycle hire and transport can be organised with Trail Journeys.
-Find out more in Mountain Biking in Nelson Tasman.
+Cycle hire and transport can be organised with Kiwi Journeys.
+Find out more about the Great Taste Trail and Coppermine Trail in our guide to Mountain Biking in Nelson Tasman.

 Grade: 2 and 3 – Having a bit of mountain biking experience is a big help on this trail.